 Historically, hip replacement surgery was considered for patients in their 60s and 70s, or healthy patients in their 80s.
 Patients in their 40s and 50s experiencing hip pain and stiffness were advised by their physicians to hold off as long as possible before opting for replacement.
 Today, with significant advances made in artificial joint technology, there is no need for younger patients to live with pain.
 Hip replacement is for everyone!

-“In the past, our primary concern was the longevity of the polyethylene liner that surrounded the ball and socket in an artificial hip joint,” explains David Vegari, MD, orthopedic surgeon at Lankenau Medical Center, part of Main Line Health.
+“In the past, our primary concern was the longevity of the polyethylene liner that surrounded the ball and socket in an artificial hip joint,” explains David Vegari, MD, orthopaedic surgeon at Lankenau Medical Center, part of Main Line Health.
 “Over time, the liner would break down, and about 15 years after surgery, the patient would require extensive surgical revisions.
 So, for a 45-year-old patient, we would wait as long as we could before performing a hip replacement.
 Now, the most advanced artificial joints no longer seem to show the same polyethylene wear rates at 15-year follow-up.
 When we use the newest technology, combined with proper surgical technique, a new hip joint can last a lifetime.”

 Hip replacement surgery, first performed in 1960, is considered one of the most successful operations in medicine.
 According to the Agency for Healthcare Research and Quality, more than 300,000 total hip replacements are performed each year in the United States.